Jadovenn/Netero/CONTRIBUTING.md

 First off, I am very happy that you read this!
-Because this project is in a very early stage, any contributions would help a lot.
+Because the project is in a very early stage, any contributions would help a lot.
 Thank you for taking the time to contribute!

 # How can I contribute ?

-This section guide you in the process of submiting features, enhencement and bug report.
+This section guide you in the process of submiting features, enhancement and bug report.
 Everythings is tracked using github issues.
 You will find template related template while opening issues.